Snaacky/thewiki/docs/tutorials/mpv.md

 Scalers only work when the resolution of your video does not match your display.
 They do not activate if the content resolution already matches your display resolution.

 +++ High-End PCs
-If you have high-end hardware, you can use [nnedi3-nns256-win8x4](https://github.com/bjin/mpv-prescalers/blob/master/nnedi3-nns256-win8x4.hook).
+If you use high-end hardware, we suggest using [nnedi3-nns256-win8x4](https://github.com/bjin/mpv-prescalers/blob/master/nnedi3-nns256-win8x4.hook).

 Download the shader file and place it in your `shaders` folder.